Kelly Barnhill (softball): 2017

 In 2017, Barnhill led the NCAA in earned run average (ERA) and strikeouts per seven innings (0.51 and 13.0, respectively).
 Those statistics were records among University of Florida pitchers; Barnhill set additional school records in lowest opponent batting average (.121), most combined shutouts (10), most strikeouts looking (100) and lowest stolen base percentage (.333).
 She was named an All-SEC First Team player.
 Heading into the SEC Tournament, the Gators were ranked No. 1 in the nation, and Barnhill was named the SEC Pitcher of the Year.
+Florida was a No. 1 seed in the Women's College World Series (WCWS) and during their run, defeated Alabama 2–1 to advance to the final.
+The Gators matched up against Oklahoma for the best-of-three championship series, losing the first game 5–7 in a 17-inning bout.
+Florida was then swept by Oklahoma, losing the second game 4–5.
+Barnhill was named to the WCWS All-Tournament Team.

 Her ERA during the season was noted by sports outlets, espnW commented in April that "the company she keeps in ERA at the moment is the context by which it is clear that she is the nation's best pitcher." espnW later named her their Softball Player of the Year, describing her as "NCAA softball's most statistically dominant pitching presence in a decade."
 She won the Honda Sports Award as the nation's top softball player.
 She was also named the USA Softball Collegiate Player of the Year in 2017.
+The NFCA named her a first-team All-American.
 On July 12, 2017, she was awarded the ESPY Award for Best Female College Athlete, for the 2017 season.
 She was the first player in Florida's softball program history to win an ESPY award.

 2018

+On February 25, 2018, Barnhill pitched her first perfect game in an 8–0 shutout win over Georgia Southern.
 Barnhill was an academic honoree in 2018.
 She was also named the NCAA Division I Academic All-American of the Year in softball.
 Barnhill also earned her second All-SEC First Team and SEC Pitcher of the Year selections.
 The Gators enjoyed team success as well, as they won the 2018 SEC softball tournament.
+She was once again named a first-team All-American by the NFCA.